 There are a fair few areas within the UK that have lifts and run when they have snow and volunteers!

 The ones I know about are below, with the info taken from their webpages.
-NOTE with Covid restrictions some/most of these places will be restricting numbers this year.

 Being England, the snow at Yad Moss is unpredictable and the amount of skiing we get varies every year.
 We have to react quickly to favourable weather and cannot normally guarantee skiable snow more than a couple of days in advance.
 In good seasons we can get over 40 days skiing and enjoy some truly superb conditions.
 Depending on the snow pattern our first runs can be as early as November and our last, as late as mid April

 The erratic snowfall and rough moorland terrain make our ski runs rather different to ‘alpine pistes’.
 Instead we ski on drifted snow between fences and follow shallow gullies where the grass has been cut shorter.
 Snowsports are often only possible at Yad Moss because the soft surface and almost complete absence of rocks, permit skiing on very thin snow cover.
 We nevertheless have a modern piste grooming machine to make the most of the snow that does fall.
 Please see our gallery